-Take a look around my craft area and check out my favorite craft storage solutions!
+Take a look around my craft area and check out my favorite craft room storage ideas!

 Since my craft area is not in an enclosed room, and very much visible to anyone who comes to our home, I am constantly making messes and in need of a quick way to clean them up.
 Small kids in our home also means I have to keep things pretty tidy – or, at the very least, make sure I don’t leave anything out that they shouldn’t get their hands on – like my Ginghers!
 The best way I have found to keep a clean space is to have a place for everything to go.
 It makes clean-up time go quickly and I don’t lose things as often as I used to!